Get notified of page updates

 Why is this update important?

-This trial was important because HER2-positive cancer is often treatable but can return years later.
+This trial was important because early-stage HER2-positive cancer is often treatable but can return years later.
 Research to understand why and when this happens and find treatments that more effectively prevent cancer from coming back are important.

 Trastuzumab emtansine (T-DM1) is an antibody-drug conjugate (ADC); a newer type of that better targets and kills cancer cells.